-^{}This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
+This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
 Md.
 Rule 1-104.

-Appellant, Devon C. ("Father"),1 appeals an order of the Circuit Court for Baltimore City, sitting as a juvenile court, terminating his parental rights to his children, appellees, Devon C., Davion C., and Madison C., and granting guardianship to appellee, Baltimore City Department of Social Services ("Department"), with the right to consent to adoption or long-term care short of adoption.
-2
+Appellant, Devon C. ("Father"),1 appeals an order of the Circuit Court for appellees, Devon C., Davion C., and Madison C., and granting guardianship to appellee, to adoption or long-term care short of adoption.2